VaroonS/VarunS_Portfolio_Bluestamp/index.md

 # First Milestone
 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
-- An explanation about the different components of your project and how they will all integrate together
+- An explanation about the different components of your project and how they will all integrate togethe
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project